DominionCyber/talon_hunt_framework_documentation/docs/tqm-specification.md

 The Lookup File Deleter removes a lookup file from NGSIEM by filename.
 Like saved query deletion, this is permanent.

 **How it works:** You provide the filename of the lookup file to remove.
-Talon Manager calls the `DELETE /ngsiem-content/entities/lookupfiles/v1` endpoint, and the file is deleted from the tenant.
+TQM calls the `DELETE /ngsiem-content/entities/lookupfiles/v1` endpoint, and the file is deleted from the tenant.

 **Common use cases:**